shakes76/PatternFlow/recognition/OASIS-Brain-StableDiffusion/readme.md

 ```

 ## Training `train.py`
-The training loop for this network is a standard pytorch training loop consisting of the main model, optimizer, and loss function.
+The training loop for this network is a standard PyTorch training loop consisting of the main model, optimizer, and loss function.
 ### Main Model
 The main model for this training loop is the U-Net outlined above in the modules section.
 ### Optimizer